Sign In / Sign Out

 Students are encouraged to use My ASU to check their advising status requirements each semester before attempting any registration transactions.

 Students enrolling in courses offered by the College of Integrative Sciences and Arts are expected to follow the rules and deadlines specified in this catalog and the current registration and tuition payment guide.
-Students are encouraged to meet with their Academic Success Specialists before registration.
+Students are encouraged to meet with their academic success specialists before registration.

-Students may enroll in a maximum number of 18 credit hours per fall or spring semester, with a maximum number of nine credits taken in session A or Session B. Students may enroll in a maximum of 14 credits for a summer session, with no more than seven credits in session A or B. Students may enroll in a maximum of 9 credits for the summer session C (eight weeks).
+Students may enroll in a maximum number of 18 credit hours per fall or spring semester, with a maximum number of nine credits taken in session A or Session B. Students may enroll in a maximum of 14 credits for a summer session, with no more than seven credits in session A or B. Students may enroll in a maximum of nine credits for the summer session C (eight weeks).

 Students wishing to repeat courses and possibly replace prior course grades must follow the repeat/replace policy stated in the University Student Services Manual regarding the number of credit hours that can be repeated and the types of courses that are eligible for a grade replacement.